 She looked charming as she came out in the moonlight.
 That could not be denied.
 But the staginess of her acting was unbearable, and grew worse as she went on.
 Her gestures became absurdly artificial.
 She overemphasized everything that she had to say.
-The beautiful passage-
+The beautiful passagewas declaimed with the painful precision of a schoolgirl who has been taught to recite by some second-rate professor of elocution.
+When she leaned over the balcony and came to those wonderful lines-- she spoke the words as though they conveyed no meaning to her.
+It was not nervousness.
+Indeed, so far from being nervous, she was absolutely self-contained.
+It was simply bad art.
+She was a complete failure.

-Thou knowest the mask of night is on my face, Else would a maiden blush bepaint my cheek For that which thou hast heard me speak to-night-
+Thou knowest the mask of night is on my face, Else would a maiden blush bepaint my cheek For that which thou hast heard me speak to-night--